On momentum operators given by Killing vectors whose integral curves are geodesics: I. Introduction

 where the curvature of the manifold is reflected by the contracted Christoffel symbols $\Gamma^j_{jk}(x)$.
 Compared to the Cartesian quantization rule in Euclidean space (\ref{pk}), the ordinary partial derivative is replaced by the definition (\ref{pdw}).
 An advantage of this quantization rule is its applicability to a wide range of curved spaces and the validity of the canonical commutator relations.
 However, in order to set up a quantum Hamiltonian one has to keep in mind that there is no unique prescription to quantize the classical curved space Hamilton function.
 This is because of operator orderings of the kinetic energy term result in different, inequivalent quantum corrections, such that the correct Hamiltonian can only be confirmed empirically.

 On the other hand, a particular property which is in a sense self-evident for the Cartesian case is that the partial derivatives $ \partial_k$ of the momentum representation in (\ref{pk}) can be understood as {\it orthonormal} Killing vectors whose isometries are "translations" in Euclidean space.
 Strictly speaking, the integral curves of this Killing vectors (called Killing trajectories) are geodesics, especially for a particle moving in a force-free surrounding.
 If this idea is generalized, for instance, to a freely moving particle on the 3-sphere of radius $R$, then it is already know that the (geodesic) Killing trajectories are the greater circles.
-Hence, the structure coefficients of the underlying Lie algebra are proportional to the fraction $\hbar/R$ and therefore different from zero and one is compelled to relax the form of the canonical commutator relations (\ref{c0}) and (\ref{c1}).
+Hence, the structural coefficients of the underlying Lie algebra are proportional to the fraction $\hbar/R$ and therefore different from zero and one is compelled to relax the form of the canonical commutator relations (\ref{c0}) and (\ref{c1}).

 One of the first attempts in this direction have been proposed by Segal \cite{S60} and were later developed by \'{S}niatycki \cite{S80}, Doebner, Tolar and Nattermann \cite{D96}\cite{D01}.
 Without to go in any detail (a review can be found in \cite{A04}) a generalized momentum operator is obtained by projection on a given smooth vector field $X$ on $M$ according to

 where $\text{div} X$ is the covariant divergence of the vector field $X$.
-A straightforward computation (that is here omitted) yields the general commutation relation
+A straightforward computation (that is here omitted) yields the general commutation relation,

 where $\left[X,Y\right]$ denotes the commutator of the two vector fields $X$ and $Y$ in the usual sense of the theory of manifolds \cite{S60}.
 In the case of a linear manifold this vanishes for two infinitesimal translations, and (\ref{gencom}) specializes to the commutativity of the conventional linear momenta.